Best indoor pizza ovens – I've scoured the market and found the only three worth considering

 Most importantly, this oven makes pretty good pizza, but unlike the Breville and Ooni, it's not much better than the pizza you can make in a typical kitchen oven.
 The base of the crust was well cooked, but the dough was undercooked, even though the cheese on the top of the pizza was overcooked.
 Both pizzas I made tasted like store-bought frozen pizza, despite being made by hand.

 I found that it's pretty poor when making other types of food.
 We test all our ovens on lots of different meals to see if they're versatile, and this oven couldn't handle a tray of brownies.
 They were baked solid at the rear of the oven and uncooked in the middle, which isn't what you want from any oven.
-As I tested this oven, there were several times when I wondered if I should give up and cook my ingredients in the oven.
+As I tested this oven, I wondered several times if I should give up and cook my ingredients in the oven.

 There are more details in my full Cuisinart Indoor Pizza Oven Review.